rrd108/vue-mess-detector/README.md

 npx vue-mess-detector analyze
 ```

-All flags will be read from the configuration file and all missing flags will be set to their default values.
+All flags will be read from the configuration file.
+All missing flags will be set to their default values except if you provide them as flags in the command line.

 ## 📊 Example output